wumb0/website/content/posts/backdooring-camera-firmware.md

 327744        0x50040         LZMA compressed data, properties: 0x5D, dictionary size: 33554432 bytes, uncompressed size: 6369023 bytes
 ```
 [[more]]
 Looks like there are two sections of interest underneath "uImage" headers.
 The first section at the start of the binary seems to contain something called "U-Boot".
 What is U-Boot?
 It is a first- and second- stage bootloader that is used for embedded devices.
 You can read more about it on [Wikipedia](https://en.wikipedia.org/wiki/Das_U-Boot U-Boot).
 The other uImage is a Linux Kernel Image.
 Since we are looking for the filesystem, the Linux Kernel Image seems like the path to go down from here.
-It can be extracted with *dd*.
+It can be extracted with *dd* and then decompressed with *lzma*.
 ```
 → dd if=DCS-930L_REVB1_FW_v2.12.01.bin of=linux.bin.lzma skip=$((0x50040)) bs=1
 3866560+0 records in